Clinical Microbiology Short Essay Question And Answers

 • Next, these Trophozoites are

-• Excreted along with blood and mucous in feces
+• Excreted along with blood and mucus in feces

 • Results in amoebic dysentery